 Smith students are passionate about sustainability and environmental justice.
-In any given semester, they can be found leading a student organization on campus to teach their fellow Smithies about the environment, starting an initiative to make campus more sustainable, working with student groups from other colleges on issues that impact the local community and rallying around global sustainability issues.
+In any given semester, they can be found leading a student organization to teach fellow Smithies about the environment, starting an initiative to make campus more sustainable, working with student groups from other colleges on issues that impact the local community and rallying around global sustainability issues.

 The Bicycle Kitchen’s mission is to provide the Smith College community with bike rentals, riding support, safety classes and maintenance education.
 More broadly, the organization acts as a forum for those interested in environmentally friendly transportation and promoting bike love in all aspects of life in the Pioneer Valley and beyond.